The uniform asymptotics for real double Hurwitz numbers with triple ramification I: the tropical correspondence: Real simple resolution

 \end{example}

-The circle representation of elements of $S_d$ gives us an intuitive way to interpret the cut and join operation of a cycle in the symmetric group $S_d$. \begin{enumerate} \item \textbf{Cut:} let $\sigma$ be a indecomposable cycle, and let $\tau=(a,b)$ be a transposition with $a,b$ being two entries in $\sigma$.
+The circle representation of cycles of $S_d$ gives us an intuitive way to interpret the cut and join operation of a permutation in the symmetric group $S_d$. \begin{enumerate} \item \textbf{Cut:} let $\sigma$ be a $k$-cycle, and let $\tau=(ab)$ be a transposition with $a,b\in\sigma$.
 The composition $\tau\circ\sigma$ consists of two disjoint cycles. $\tau\circ\sigma$ is obtained by cutting the cycle $\sigma$ as follows.
 We cut the circle $\sigma$ at the two positions before $a$ and $b$, respectively.
 Then we glue the beginning of the oriented segment containing $a$ (resp. $b$) to the end of itself.
 See Figure \ref{fig:cut-join1}$(1)$.